- Understanding the Popularity Behind Venmo

 The idea of this plan is that Venmo takes a percent cut, something around 2.9% of the transaction charges.

-P2P payment apps like Venmo or SquareCash allows users to send each other money from their mobile devices through the P2P payment.
-To make the transaction possible, they are giving the functionality to both – link their bank account/ card and keep the money in their in-app wallet.
+A. P2P payment apps like Venmo or SquareCash allow users to send each other money from their mobile devices through P2P payments.
+To make the best peer to peer money transfer possible, they are giving the functionality to both – link their bank account/ card and keep the money in their in-app wallet.

-There are three ways through which Venmo primarily makes money –
+A. There are five ways through which Venmo primarily makes money –

 - Credit card payment charges